luord/luord.github.io/content/Software/genetic.md

 In these cases, we have to step back and think of invariants: what is always true about the tournament selection?
 As long as the winner remains in the population and no other individuals are added, it will _always_ be the winner.
-And that's what we test: We systematically remove each loser until only one individual is left in the population; that individual _must_ still be the original winner.
+And that's what we test: We systematically remove each loser until only one individual is left in the population; that individual _must_ still be the original winner!

 [^protocols]: I use protocols because Python's [structural subtyping][protocols] is pretty good at properly representing a [domain][].
 In simpler terms: we only care about what our objects can _do_.